joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 ##### End of all speed and passing limits (label 32)

-This sign is also predicted correctly with confidence.
+This sign is also predicted correctly with confidence by **model 4**.

 End of all speed and passing limits 32
 | Probability | Prediction| Label |